-Imagine a miniature world of contrasting landscapes of beaches, woods, and hills, an island where one is never more than some hundreds of feet from the sea.
+Imagine a miniature world of contrasting landscapes, of beaches, woods, and hills on an island where one is never more than some hundreds of feet from the sea.
 On the Ile-aux-Moines, the camellias, Hortensia, and mimosa crowd around old stone houses and ancient megaliths, refreshing the land as the tides do the shore.
 A place of beauty and the quiet necessary for contemplation.
 How much like paradise would this place have been to a young artist who also loved the natural world and its creatures?

 Paris in Waroquier’s youth offered the new art at Galerie Durand-Ruel and the Japanese art at L’Art Nouveau Bing., both nearby, a heady abundance of Impressionism and “la lecon orientale.”
 In 1903 Enrolled at L’Ecole Estienne in 1903, Waroquier’s instructors practiced the cult of the curvilinear.
 Her later wrote that in his early works he tried to understand the relationship between land, water, and sky through the lines that joined them.

-Between 1901 and 1910 Waroquier made extended annual visits to the Gulf of Morbihan in Brittany, attracted to its ancient, stony landscape and the chance to observe marine life from close up.
+Between 1901 and 1910 Waroquier made extended annual visits to the Gulf of Morbihan in Brittany, attracted by its ancient, stony landscape and the chance to observe marine life close up.
 He stayed on L’Ile -aux –Moines (Island of the Monks) near Locmariaquar, famous for its oyster fishing, and also on Belle-Ile-en-mer, another nearby island.
 In Breton, Mor bihan means “small sea” and the term refers to its characteristic tidal estuaries.
 Indeed, many of the place names in the area describe the landscape in evocative ways: : bois d'amour, bois de soupirs, bois de regrette (the forest of love, the forest of sighs, the forest of regret.

-But Waroquier, the japoniste, eschewed the use of traditional perspective.
+Waroquier, the japoniste, eschewed the use of traditional perspective.
 His many studies of waves, bouquets of trees, and panoramic views leave the viewer up in the airo to speak.
 Perhaps Waroquier imagined himself as part of the ‘floating world’ when he painted; some of his pictures are annotated with text, as are many ukiye-o works.

 In later life, he created a series of clustered masks that were displayed on the Boulevard Saint-Michel during the protests of May 1968. .
 Henry de Waroquier died in 1970.